 Sincerely — Struck by offer but don’t want to make it a financial mistake

 The short answer to your question, Struck, is yes.
-If you can pay zero interest on all or part of an existing balance, you want to.
-And if you can get the credit limit raised to accommodate your entire balance, you want to do that as well.
-It doesn’t hurt to ask.
+If you can pay zero interest on all or part of an existing balance, there’s no reason not to.

-Now, here are some things to know about 0 percent balance transfer offers.
+Here are some things to know about zero percent balance transfer offers.

 It’s possible you won’t get it

 Zero percent card offers are normally made to those with good credit — scores of 700-plus.
-While card companies typically pre-screen prior to making offers, if your credit score changes before you submit an application, they could turn you down.
+While card companies typically screen before making offers, if your credit score changes for the worse before you submit an application, they could turn you down.

-Mess up once and you could lose the 0 percent rate
+Mess up once, and you could lose the zero percent rate

 You’ll probably pay a fee

-This is the biggest drawback to transferring a balance to a 0 percent card.
-The vast majority of issuers charge a fee ranging from 2 to 5 percent of the balance to transfer to their 0 percent card.
+This is the biggest drawback to transferring a balance to a zero percent card.
+The vast majority of issuers charge a fee ranging from 2 to 5 percent of the balance to transfer to their zero percent card.